stevenstrachan/learning-web3/README.md

-# learning-blockchain
+# learning-web3
-A space to document my learning.
+A space to document my learning and serve as a guide.